 How To Open a Car Detailing Business

 Do you love cars and making them look brand new?
-If you are looking for a business that is easy to start up and combines your love of cars, you may want to open a car detailing business.
+If you're looking for a business that is easy to start and includes your love of cars, you may consider opening a car detailing business.
 The car wash and auto detailing industry is growing.
 This trend is expected to continue.

 People are holding on to their cars for longer and paying to keep them in good condition.
-In addition, 97% of Americans prefer professional car cleaning services to washing their vehicles.
+Nearly 80% of Americans prefer professional car cleaning services to washing their vehicles.

-Before you begin, it is best to know how to detail a car correctly.
+Before you begin, having the know-how to detail a car correctly is best.
 First, you start with a deep cleaning of the car's interior and exterior.
-Then you use polishes and waxes to restore and protect the vehicle.
+Then, you use polishes and waxes to restore and protect the vehicle.
 To get experience, you can work for an auto detailing business and learn the trade.

 Alternatively, you can watch videos or take online courses teaching you cleaning and detailing methods.
-Also, you can find online certification courses to teach you the techniques.
-But you do not need certification to operate a detailing business.
+You can also find online certification courses to teach you the techniques.
+But you don't need certification to operate a detailing business.

 Write a Business Plan

 A business plan organizes the framework for your venture.
 It will guide you as you begin your new business.
 Creating a business plan helps you identify what you need to do to launch your company.

 Look for your business's strengths, weaknesses, opportunities, and threats.
-For example, in a car detailing startup, you will want to address specifically:
+For example, in a car detailing startup, you will want to address:

 - How will you structure your business?

-- Will you operate an on-site location or as a mobile detailing business?
+- Will you operate an on-site location or a mobile detailing business?

 - What is your market area?
 Who is your competition?